okuoku/yuni/doc/PortingNotes/CommandLine.md

 Some implementations do not have library-path concept at all.
 On these implementations, Yuniloader will parse program and locate libraries before performing actual loading.

-Type 0 implementations: `chicken` `gambit` `kawa` `mit-scheme` `picrin`
+Type 0 implementations: `chicken` `gambit` `kawa` `mit-scheme` `picrin` `ironscheme`

-Kawa actually have library path and lookup feature but due to path handling issue on Win32, Yuni currently treats the implementation as Type 0.
+Kawa actually has library path and lookup feature but due to path handling issue on Win32, Yuni currently treats the implementation as Type 0.
+IronScheme also has library path features but Yuni wraps it to prevent returning zero exit code on failure.

 ### Type 1